 Make lasting memories and grow in ways you never thought possible.

-In 1864, Congress passed a bill authorizing that the institution, known as the Columbia Institution for the Instruction of the Deaf and Dumb and the Blind, could establish the National College for the Deaf and Dumb which would provide college-level instruction and confer college degrees.
+In 1864, Congress passed a bill authorizing the institution, known as the Columbia Institution for the Instruction of the Deaf and Dumb and the Blind, to establish the National College for the Deaf and Dumb which would provide college-level instruction and confer college degrees.